gomesfellipe/functions/README.md

-# my_functions
+# Functions

-My open function repository
+An open repository of functions